Folkestone Harbour: 19th-century development

 In 1804, the Earl of Radnor had petitioned Parliament for the construction of a stone harbour.

-In 1807, an Act of Parliament was passed to build a pier and harbour, which was built by Thomas Telford in 1809.
+In 1807, an act of Parliament, the Folkestone Pier and Harbour Act 1807 (47 Geo.
+3 Sess.
+2. c. ii), was passed to build a pier and harbour, which was built by Thomas Telford in 1809.
 In 1810, the new harbour of local sandstone was complete.
 By 1820, a harbour area of 14 acre had been enclosed.
 Folkestone's trade and population grew slightly but development was still hampered by sand and silt from the Pent Stream.
 The Folkestone Harbour Company invested heavily in removing the silt but with little success.
 In 1842, the company became bankrupt and the government put the derelict harbour up for sale.
 It was bought by the South Eastern Railway (SER), which was then building the London to Dover railway line, and from June 1843 was the base for a ferry service to Boulogne, after a successful trial by the steam packet Water Witch.
 George Turnbull was responsible in 1844 for building the Horn pier.
 Dredging the harbour, and the construction of a rail route down to it, began almost immediately, and the town soon became the SER's principal packet station for the Continental traffic to Boulogne.

+In 1845, the Pavilion Hotel, designed by architect Sir William Cubitt was opened.
+The hotel was later visited by author Charles Dickens and Queen Victoria, then becoming known as the Royal Pavilion Hotel.

 In 1849, the harbour was used by up to 49,000 passengers, and was being served by the Folkestone Harbour railway station, opened that year.

 In 1860, the quay was built and a new fish market was opened on 2 August 1862.

 During the 19th century, the harbour was importing coal, timber and ice, being unloaded in the inner harbour.
 Chalk (for lime burning) was being exported.
 Many of the ships in this export/import trade were registered in Folkestone.

 At the end of the century the pier was extended by 900 feet to form a sheltering arm with berths for steamers.
 A piled staging was constructed from the existing end of the pier from which grabs could operate to remove the silt.
 Diving bells were used to level up the hard rock, and then portland cement blocks of up to 20 tons weight were used to build the foundations.
 Above the low water line granite facings were used.
 As each section was completed the staging was removed and redeployed for the next section.